 National Disability Insurance Scheme (NDIS)

-The National Disability Insurance Scheme (NDIS) provides support for Australians with disability, their families and carers.
+The National Disability Insurance Scheme (NDIS) provides support for eligible Australians with intellectual, physical, sensory, cognitive and psychosocial disability.

-People with disability have the right to decide their own best interests, and to have choice and control over their lives and the supports they receive.
-Through the NDIS, people with disability will be able to access the reasonable and necessary supports they need, to live the life they want and achieve their goals and aspirations.
+People with disability have the right to have choice and control over their lives and the supports they receive.
+Through the NDIS, eligible people with disability will be able to access the reasonable and necessary supports they need, to achieve their goals and aspirations.

-The NDIS helps people with a disability to:
+The NDIS can help people with a disability to:

 - access mainstream services and supports